PrestaShop/prestashop-specs/content/1.7/back-office/orders/invoices/view-invoices.md

 ### Call to action

- - Generate PDF file by date, when pressed generates the PDF file by date, if on the selected date there were no invoices, will show a message: "No invoice has been found for this period.".
+ - Generate by file date button : call to action, when pressed generates the PDF file by date, if on the selected date there were no invoices, will show a message: "No invoice has been found for this period.".

 ## By order status